 Make sure you wash and clean your Marimo.

-Do in at every couple of water changes, give them a rinse in clean water and a gentle squeeze a few times to help remove any dead material, dirt and grime.
+Do in at every couple of water changes, give them a rinse in clean water and a gentle squeeze a few times to help remove any decaying material, dirt and grime.
 You can just use tap water for this to keep it simple.

 The carbon dioxide in sparkling water creates those familiar air bubbles, which is an easy form of carbon that the Marimo will use for photosynthesis.